Save our Magnificent Meadows

 For information on meadows, including how to create one in your garden or on your own land, please visit the Magnificent Meadows website (link to www.magnificentmeadows.org.uk), which has a huge amount of useful information, or you can get in touch with our Mendip team here.

 Save our Magnificent Meadows is the UK’s largest partnership project which aims to transform the fortunes of the country’s vanishing wildflower meadows, grasslands and wildlife.
 Led by Plantlife, the partnership is formed of 11 organisations, including Somerset Wildlife Trust, and is funded primarily by the Heritage Lottery Fund.

-Over the next three years, the project will target just under 6,000 hectares of wildflower meadows and grasslands in nine strategic landscapes countrywide, including the Mendip Hills.
-In addition to this practical work, people all over the UK will have the chance to visit and enjoy these special places.
-The project seeks to raise awareness of the plight of wildflower meadows and grasslands, and to equip communities with the knowledge and skills to reverse this devastating trend.
+The three year project, which began in 2014, aims to protect and restore almost 6,000 hectares of wildflower meadows and grasslands in nine strategic landscapes countrywide, including the Mendip Hills.
+In addition to this practical work, people all over the UK are taking the opportunity to visit and enjoy these special places.
+The project aims to raise awareness of the plight of wildflower meadows and grasslands, and help equip communities with the knowledge and skills to reverse this devastating trend.

 Importance of the project

-Somerset is fortunate to have pockets of good-quality grassland remaining, and the Trust is working hard to safeguard and link these sites in nature reserves, working with landowners to restore a range of plant species.
-Save our Magnificent Meadows will enable the Trust to expand its work in the Mendip Hills and will create an exciting programme of activities in which local communities and school children can get involved.
+Somerset is fortunate to have pockets of good-quality grassland remaining and the Trust is working hard to safeguard and link these sites by protecting and managing nature reserves, as well as by working with landowners to restore a range of plant species.
+Save our Magnificent Meadows has enabled the Trust to expand its work in the Mendip Hills and offer an exciting programme of activities in which local communities and school children can get involved.

 What we have been up to